-The Mediterranean diet has been ranked the "best diet" for the past several years by U.S. News & World Report.
+For the past several years, the Mediterranean diet has been ranked as the "best diet" by U.S. News & Work Report.
 With its emphasis on fruits, vegetables, healthy fats, and red wine (yes, wine!), it's no wonder the Mediterranean diet is a favorite among nutritionists and health care professionals.
-If you're looking to revamp your eating this year without cutting carbs, counting calories, or forcing yourself into ketosis, you may want to give the Mediterranean diet a try.
+If you're looking to revamp your eating this year without cutting carbs, counting calories, or forcing yourself into ketosis, you might want to give the Mediterranean diet a try.

 Before you get all excited: It's not a license to load up on pasta, hummus, and olives.
-The Mediterranean diet does have some rules, and adhering to its requirements is the secret to success.
+(Although you can totally have 'em in moderation.)
+The Mediterranean diet does have some rules and adhering to its requirements is the secret to success.

 What Is the Mediterranean Diet?

-Although it's well-known, the Mediterranean diet doesn't have one true definition.
+Although it's well-known, there's no one true definition to the question, "what is the Mediterranean diet?"
 (That simultaneously makes it easier and harder to follow.)
 In essence, it compiles the healthy eating patterns of people from Mediterranean cultures into one diet.
 There is no set amount of fat, carbs, protein, or calories you can eat in a day, which is why many health care professionals consider the Mediterranean diet to be less of a "diet" and more of a way of life.
 (Related: Mediterranean Diet Cookbooks to Inspire Your Cooking)

 Which Foods Can You Eat On the Mediterranean Diet?

 Hard rules are lacking with this diet, but the following groups of foods are encouraged.